-Healthy Blender Applesauce Muffins are loaded with wholesome ingredients for a quick, yummy breakfast or snack that's as easy as blend, pour, and bake!
+Healthy Applesauce Muffins are made in the blender and loaded with wholesome ingredients for a quick, yummy breakfast or snack that's as easy as blend, pour, and bake!

-I actually made blender muffins for the first time last week using overripe bananas and whole wheat pastry flour by slightly adapting this oldie-but-goodie.
+I actually made blender muffins for the first time last week using overripe bananas and whole wheat pastry flour by slightly adapting one of my favorite banana muffin recipes.
 They were scrumptious and my kids scarfed them right down, but because it was my first blender muffin attempt, I knew I could make them even better.

 As soon as the batter is done, pour it into muffin liners, pop in the oven, patiently wait as the muffins bake, and then (yippee!!!)...enjoy!

 This recipe really is that easy.
 In fact, these Applesauce Muffins are my new go-to when I need to quickly whip up a make-ahead breakfast or snack using fridge and pantry staples.

 Assembling them is quick, clean-up is a snap, they're wholesome, and my kids love 'em.

 And I ask you, what more can you ask of a New Year's recipe than that? 🙂

 Helpful Tips, Tricks, & Equipment

 - You can make this recipe with any blender.
 Using a Vitamix or a Blendtec, your batter will be ready in a flash.
 But there are plenty of great blenders available for under $100, like this one or this one or this one.